-Managed by People that Deliver (PtD) - a global coalition hosted by UNICEF Supply Division – STEP 2.0 is jointly offered by Gavi, the Vaccine Alliance, the Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund), the United States Agency for International Development (USAID) and the International Federation of Pharmaceutical Wholesalers.
+Managed by People that Deliver (PtD), STEP 2.0 is jointly offered by Gavi, the Vaccine Alliance, the Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund), UNICEF, the United States Agency for International Development (USAID) and the International Federation of Pharmaceutical Wholesalers.

 STEP 2.0 has been designed for health supply chain managers and leaders, many of whom face the same challenges, including the need to mobilise supply chain staff and the need to lead during times of uncertainty or ambiguity.
 STEP 2.0 provides an opportunity for participants to connect, lead and learn from other public and private practitioners.